Competition Organizer Guide

 Classifications

-While some organizers prefer to divide the surfski category into "faster" and "slower" designs, it is simplest to group all surfskis into one "SS1" category and one "SS2" category.
+While some organizers prefer to divide the surfski craft category into "faster" and "slower" designs, it is simplest to offer a single "SS1" category and a single "SS2" category.

 Age Group Divisions